 Pork belly is the term used for boneless pig belly meat cuts.
-These cuts of meat are very popular in European and American cuisine, but the Asian cuisine is where you will see them even more often.
+These cuts of meat are very popular in European and American cuisine, but Asian cuisine is where you will see them even more often.
 This meat is extremely fatty and extremely powerful.
 The nutritional value of it is not so great, as there are quite a few negatives and not that many positives to it.
-Yet, such meat is usually eaten for the taste, not for keeping a healthy diet and in moderation, it is fine to eat.
+Yet, such meat is usually eaten for the taste, not for keeping a healthy diet, and in moderation, it is fine to eat.

 When looking at what is pork belly, we need to first find out what kind of a nutrition breakdown it has.
 When you say pork I say fat.
 That is what normally comes to mind when people mention pork.
 Most meats are fat, but pork excels in that area.
-This is why pork is usually a food to stay away from on a regular basis and only eat occasionally and in limited dosage.
+This is why pork is usually food to stay away from on a regular basis and is only eaten occasionally and in limited dosage.
 One hundred grams of pork belly has an astounding 518 calories.
 Now if you are on a normal adult 2000 calorie diet, this is more than a quarter of your total daily intake.
 If you consider that you will probably eat the meat along with some carbs like potatoes or, at least, bread and some kind of a dressing plus salad, your meal may come up to 700-800 calories, which is really a lot for a single meal of only 100 grams of meat.

 Pork Belly Nutrition

 Meat is usually rich in protein, and while pork belly is not low on protein, for a meat source it does lack in its amount.
 A 100-gram portion has about 9.5 grams while some meat cuts go up to 25 and chicken breast, for instance, has 32 grams of protein per 100 grams.
 This puts the pork belly near the bottom of protein-rich meat cuts.